cs01/gdbgui/docs/RUN.md

 `gdbgui target/debug/myprog`

-There are a couple of small niggles.
+There are a couple of small difficulties.

 Instead of showing your `main` function the initial screen will be blank and `gdbgui` will print `File not found: main`.
 You need to help `gdbgui` out by typing `main` into the file browser box: